 Biowaste must be sealed, labeled and segregated before contacting EPS for disposal.

 Radioactive waste must be properly labeled and any additional unused supplies segregated before contacting EPS for disposal.

 The PI or designate should contact Campus Moving to schedule the removal of any hazard free equipment, recyclables or refuse after the hazardous materials are removed but before the final closure.

-The PI or designate must place “Safe to Remove Tag” tags on any laboratory equipment that Campus Movers are expected to transport either for disposal, recycling or relocating.
+The PI or designate must place “Safe to Remove Tag (PDF)” tags on any laboratory equipment that Campus Movers are expected to transport either for disposal, recycling or relocating.